-All entering students starting Spring 2012 must provide proof that the meningitis vaccination was administered at least 10 days prior to the first day of the term.
+Since Spring of 2012 all entering students must provide proof that the meningitis vaccine was administered at least 10 days prior to the first day of the term.
+Transfer students should be prepared to submit proof of vaccination.
 Vaccinations must have been received or renewed within the last 5 years.

 Proof of vaccination must include the date of vaccination.
 Acceptable forms include:

 an official immunization record

 a physician’s note.